Cx-Rubio/gbees-cuda/README.md

     //configureCr3bp(&model);
     //configureLorenz6D(&model);
 ```
--The above configuration solves the original 3D Lorenz model.
+The above configuration solves the original 3D Lorenz model.\
--Other models can be selected by uncommenting their respective lines.
+Other models can added by the user in the models folder.

-## Directory architecture
+## Directory structure and file formats
+The location of the measurement files and the results folder for each model can be configured by modifying the model definition in the source code.
+For the example models, the measurements folder is configured as ***./measurements/$modelName***, and the output is configured as the ***./results*** folder.

-This section provides a brief introduction to the directory architecture required for GBEES.
-For a thorough explanation, please refer to the detailed documentation available [here](https://bhanson10.github.io/GBEES-hash.pdf).
+This section offers a brief overview of the measurement and output formats.
+For a comprehensive explanation, please consult the detailed documentation available [here](https://bhanson10.github.io/GBEES-hash.pdf).

 ### 1- Measurement files

 The structure of a measurement `.txt` file must strictly adhere to the required format for GBEES to process it correctly.
 Measurements are zero-indexed: